Phlaveeoh/lineage-os-utilities/README.md

 In this repository there'severithing you will need to unlock the bootloader and install TWRP on your Xiaomi Mi Pad 4/4 Plus (clover).

-> :warning: **WARNING**: *This guide only works for XIAOMI MI PAD 4 and  XIAOMI MI PAD 4 PLUS if you follow this steps for another devices will be very dangerous for the device!!*
+> ⚠️: **WARNING**: *This guide only works for XIAOMI MI PAD 4 and  XIAOMI MI PAD 4 PLUS if you follow this steps for another devices will be very dangerous for the device!!*

 ## How to unlock the bootloader